sahilg06/EmoGen/README.md

 ```
 The result is saved (by default) in `results/{emotion}.mp4`.
 You can specify it as an argument,  similar to several other available options.
 The audio source can be any file supported by `FFMPEG` containing audio data: `*.wav`, `*.mp3` or even a video file, from which the code will automatically extract the audio.
 Choose categorical emotion from this list: [HAP, SAD, FEA, ANG, DIS, NEU].

+#### Tips for better results:
+- Experiment with the `--pads` argument to adjust the detected face bounding box.
+Often leads to improved results.
+You might need to increase the bottom padding to include the chin region.
+E.g. `--pads 0 20 0 0`.
+- If you see the mouth position dislocated or some weird artifacts such as two mouths, then it can be because of over-smoothing the face detections.
+Use the `--nosmooth` argument and give another try.
+- Experiment with the `--resize_factor` argument, to get a lower resolution video.
+Why?
+The models are trained on faces which were at a lower resolution.
+You might get better, visually pleasing results for 720p videos than for 1080p videos (in many cases, the latter works well too).

 Evaluation
 ----------
 Please check the `evaluation/` folder for the instructions.